rebbix/rebbix.github.io/_work/2015-05-01-cryptosigma.md

 offset-top: 7
 ---
 #### Cryptosigma MVP
-Launching an MVP of bitcoin wallet and exchange platform.
+Launching an MVP of a bitcoin wallet and exchange platform.